stackrox/stackrox/operator/tests/TROUBLESHOOTING_E2E_TESTS.md

   3. verifies that the stackrox installation was upgraded and is still healthy.

 Note that the `deploy-via-olm` and `deploy-previous-via-olm` targets in `Makefile` also use `kuttl` internally.
+- `deploy-via-olm` is used by the `qa-e2e` CI jobs to deploy stackrox
+- `deploy-previous-via-olm` is used by the `operator-e2e` CI jobs as described in the next section

 ## How these tests are run

 In a CI job:
-1. a previous operator version is installed first (a requirement of the upgrade test),
+1. a previous operator version is installed first (a requirement of the upgrade test) using the `deploy-previous-via-olm` rule,
 2. the upgrade test runs next; it leaves the cluster with current operator version installed,
 3. then the `central` and `securedcluster` tests are run _in parallel_.